SAP/cloud-sdk-ios-fiori/CONTRIBUTING.md

 We are currently busy finalizing our first open-source release.

 Soon we'll enhance this section to provide more instructions on how to submit a great pull request.
+We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 For now please know that a pull request has to pass all status checks to be considered for review by project maintainers.